Home Running Blog Site Index Link To Us Contact Us

 Part of this is lactate, which is an energy source which can be utilised when running at a less intensive level.
 Therefore, if the athlete in a paarlauf, who is not on the harder run, runs at about 60-80% of the speed of the intensive reps they use this energy system effectively recycling waste energy products from the harder reps.

-This is very useful and is being more commonly used by athletes now that in previous years.
+This is very useful and is being more commonly used by athletes now than in previous years.
 A good session could therefore be 500m for the athlete running hard, with a 300m recovery between each.
 10 repetitions of this (maybe in two sets of 5 with a 5minute gap would constitute a very good paarlauf session for an 800/1500m runner.
 This model can be adapted for different distances.